 Raevian and I visited Macau last year in November.
 This former Portuguese colony is famous as a gambling haven but is often under-appreciated for its exotic fusion of Portuguese and Chinese culture.
 This cultural amalgamation is palpable from its mix of local Chinese dwellers and ubiquitous Portuguese influences, such as the various Portuguese-inspired foods and pastel-colored Portuguese architecture.

 It is very easy to travel around Macau.
 Most of the hotels provide free shuttle services.
 Galaxy Hotel (on Taipa Island), in particular, provides shuttles to many places in Macau.
 You can see the list of places on Galaxy’s website.
 If not, you can also catch a cab (the rates are very reasonable) easily at the airport, the ferry terminal, the hotels, or even along the roads.
+After going through the reviews and best prices of hotels in Macau, we decided to stay at the luxurious Conrad Macao Cotai Central, which has awesome service and classy rooms.

 Below is a list of 10 things to do in Macau, starting with visiting the world-renowned casinos, but also including other interesting activities that embody the unique culture of Macau.
 Enjoy!
 Also read: 10 Places to Eat in Macau